Gul Hassan Khan: Commander-in-Chief (1971-1972)

-I have asked General Gul Hassan to be acting Commander-in-Chief.
+"I have asked General Gul Hassan to be acting Commander-in-Chief.
 He is a professional soldier.
 I do not think he has dabbled in politics and I think he has the respect and support of the Armed Forces... but he will retain the rank of lieutenant general.
 We are not going to make unnecessary promotions.
 We are a poor country.
-We are not going to unnecessarily fatten people.
+We are not going to unnecessarily fatten people."

-The next day, Gul Hassan rang up President Bhutto and asked why he had lied that it was his decision to keep Gul Hassan as a Lt Gen, as if Gul Hassan had not chosen to remain as Lt Gen as one of his conditions for accepting the post.
+The next day, Gul Hassan called President Bhutto and asked why he had claimed that it was his decision to keep Gul Hassan as a Lt Gen, as if Hassan had not chosen to remain in the rank as one of his conditions for accepting the post.
 Bhutto responded by saying the Commander-in-Chief did not grasp politics well and missed the point.
 Despite Gul Hassan's request to keep politics out of their dealings, Bhutto persisted.
 Days later, Bhutto asked if Gul Hassan had watched the Dhaka surrender film, inviting him to view it.
 Gul Hassan refused, feeling that Bhutto, now the Supreme Commander of the Armed Forces, was aggravating wounds instead of healing them.
 Gul Hassan later discovered Bhutto had brought the film from abroad and aired it on national television repeatedly until public outcry halted it.

 Bhutto later wanted to join the Commander-in-Chief on a troop tour, but Gul Hassan refused.
 He feared that Bhutto, as a skilled public speaker, would twist the situation to suggest Gul Hassan lacked courage.
 Gul Hassan believed Bhutto would win politically either way, making him appear weak or overshadow Gul Hassan's authority.